Java Foundation Classes (JFC)

 AWT includes several key components, including controls, containers, and layout managers.
 Controls are basic user interface elements like buttons, checkboxes, and text fields.
 Containers are components that can contain other components, like windows and panels.
 Layout managers are used to control the positioning and sizing of components within a container.

 AWT also includes a robust event handling system.
 This system allows developers to define how their application should respond to various user actions, such as clicking a button or typing into a text field.
+Event listeners are used to handle these user actions effectively.
 The event handling system is based on a delegation model, where events are passed from one component to another until they are handled.

 Swing